Lab Materials: Your TA will provide topographic paper maps 093G15. PLEASE DO NOT mark or draw on these maps.

 - Draw all four layers at the same time.
 What is the display scale (check ArcMap’s scale readout)?

 Experiment by turning off and on different layers to examine the generalization and detail between the different data scales.

-By adding and removing the checkmarks in the Table of Contents:
+By adding and removing the checkmarks in the TOC:

 - Turn on just the NTS 1:250,000 Features layer.
 Then turn on just the TRIM Features 1:20,000 layer.
 Switch between drawing each one.

 Note: the entire 100 sheets of TRIM for 093G have been assembled for this exercise.

 Note the visual clutter of viewing 1:20,000 (large scale data) for a large area.